Alzheimers480/server/README.txt

 If something is wrong the script will echo one of the following:
-"one of the fields was blank Unable to create new user" "The 2 passwords didn't match Unable to create new user" When a new user is created email.php is sent to the the user. when the user clics the link his or her email becomes verified.
+"one of the fields was blank Unable to create new user" "The 2 passwords didn't match Unable to create new user" "user already exists Unable to create new user"
+When a new user is created email.php is sent to the the user. when the user clics the link his or her email becomes verified.

 Here is an example curl for newuser.php: